filyps98/colony_counting/README.md

 ### Set-up
 Install the following libraries for image processing:
-'import cv2
+'''import cv2
 import numpy as np
 import skimage.filters import try_all_threshold
-from skimage.restoration import inpaint import math import matplotlib.pyplot as plt'
+from skimage.restoration import inpaint import math import matplotlib.pyplot as plt'''

-The following is for exploring the image directory 'import os import glob'
+The following is for exploring the image directory
+'''import os
+import glob'''

 ### Start the program
-Type 'python main.py' to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.
+Type '''python main.py''' to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.